DarkGhostHunter/Laralerts/README.md

 ## Renderers

-Alerts get rendered by a Renderer, which takes the Alert data and transforms them into an HTML string.
+Alerts get rendered by a Renderer, which takes the Alert data and transforms it into an HTML string.
 This makes swapping a frontend framework easier, and allows greater flexibility when rendering HTML.

 ### Creating a custom renderer